Marvel Reveals Scenes From ‘Wakanda Forever’

 The biggest disappointment was the lack of news about Fantastic Four.
 Feige just officially confirmed that Matt Shakman will direct.

 The new captain America also went to D23.
-Anthony Mackie, who plays Sam Wilson, appeared alongside his The Falcon and the Winter Soldier co-stars Danny Ramirez (Joaquin Torres) and Carl Lumbly (Isaiah Bradley), as well as Captain America: New World Order director Julius Onah.
+Anthony Mackie, who plays Sam Wilson, appeared alongside his co-stars in The Falcon and the Winter Soldier Danny Ramirez (Joaquin Torres) and Carl Lumbly (Isaiah Bradley), in addition to the director of Captain America: New World Order, Julius Onah.
 Together, they announced the addition of Tim Blake Nelson as The Leader and Shira Haas as Sabra.

-The D23 Expo was also the place chosen for the reveal of the Thunderbolts lineup: Yelena Belova (Florence Pugh), Coach (Olga Kurylenko), Valentina Allegra de Fontaine (Julia Louis-Dreyfus), Red Guardian (David Harbour), Ghost (Hannah John-Kamen), James “Bucky” Barnes/The Winter Soldier (Sebastian Stan) and John Walker/American Agent (Wyatt Russell).
+The D23 Expo was also the place chosen for the revelation of the formation of the thunderbolts: Yelena Belova (Florence Pugh), Coach (Olga Kurylenko), Valentina Allegra de Fontaine (Julia Louis-Dreyfus), Red Guardian (David Harbour), Ghost (Hannah John-Kamen), James “Bucky” Barnes/The Winter Soldier ( Sebastian Stan) and John Walker/American Agent (Wyatt Russell).

 Among the cinema films, the last to be shown was the marvels, with the presence of director Nia DaCosta and actresses Iman Vellani (Kamala Khan/Ms. Marvel), Teyonah Parris (Monica Rambeau) and Brie Larson (Carol Danvers/Captain Marvel).
 They showed some scenes from the movie with the three of them switching places with each other.